SPQR560/euboard/README.md

 This is a simple forum created a long time ago while studying the symphony.

 After some time I refactored the project a little, but the code in the project is still not ideal.
 And I’m too lazy to refactor this useless pet project.
-I'm currently writing much better code

-Go somewhere else :)
+Go somewhere else

 Installation